 Preserved or seasoned beef

 It is tempting to spice up your dog’s diet by feeding seasoned beef to him.
 However, some common seasoning ingredients (e.g. garlic) are toxic to dogs!
+On the other hand, there are way safer options to spice up your dog’s meat, such as spearmint.

 Preserved beef is also a no-no. Its high salt content can cause dehydration.
 If the salt content is high enough, sodium poisoning can occur!
 The exception would be beef jerky treats that are formulated for pets.
 However, these should only be fed rarely.